 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Bake, uncovered, for 40-45 minutes, or until the top is lightly browned and a knife inserted in the center comes out without liquid.
-Let stand for 5 minutes before slicing and serving.
+Pour into the prepared baking pan and sprinkle the remaining cheese on top.
+Bake for about 40-45 minutes, or until the top is lightly browned and a knife inserted in the center comes out without liquid.

 - For a bit of added smokiness use fire-roasted diced green chilies.